hashicorp/design-system/README.md

 ### Releasing

 Release PRs are created and automatically updated on every PR merge by the [changeset GitHub action](https://github.com/changesets/action).
-Once we are ready to do a release, the PR – titled `Version Packages` – can be approved and merged to `main`, and the changes will be released to NPM automatically.
+Once we are ready to do a release, the PR – titled `Version Packages` – can be approved and merged to `main`, and the changes will be released to npm automatically.

 #### Local testing of versioning